FarmHouse: Mission and ritual

 The motto of FarmHouse is "Builders of Men".
-The fraternity seeks to build men with "Fourfold Development", encouraging growth in the intellectual, physical, social/moral and spiritual aspects of their lives.

-The name FarmHouse is an acronym standing for Faith, Ambition, Reverence, Morality, Honesty, Obedience, Unity, Service, and Excellence.
+The name FarmHouse is an acronym standing for Faith, Ambition, Reverence, Morality, Honesty, Obedience, Unity, Service and Excellence.
 FarmHouse does not have greek letters and contrary to some rumors, does not have "secret" greek letters.

 The ritual of FarmHouse is open and non-secretive.
 Families of members are often encouraged to attend initiations.

 Membership

 To become a member of FarmHouse Fraternity, an undergraduate must be extended a bid, or offer of membership, by a chapter of the fraternity at their university.
 Chapters regularly host recruitment, or rush, events to get to know potential new members, in addition to inviting them over to dinner or a tour of the chapter facility.
 Every chapter has an officer in charge of recruitment in addition to the responsibility for all chapter members to identify and recruit new members who live by FarmHouse values.

 New membership

 New members are men who have accepted a bid extended to them by a chapter of the fraternity.
 New membership is officially conferred during the course of the Star Ceremony.
 During the Star Ceremony new members are officially recognized by the chapter as brothers and are given their new member pin.
 The Star Ceremony is also considered to be the beginning of new member education.
 New member education is the period before initiation as a chapter member where new members learn about the history and values of the fraternity.
-New member education is led by an elected officer of the chapter known as the Director of New Member Education and lasts a maximum of twelve weeks.
+New member education is led by an elected officer of the chapter known as the director of New Member Education and lasts a maximum of twelve weeks.
 Once a new member completes new member education, he is considered for initiation as a chapter member.